Getting Started with an Astro4Dev Proposal

 2.E Will it work?

-Check the OAD’s knowledge base — a repository of information on what has and hasn’t worked for previous astro4dev projects, as well as a literature based library of evidence for STEM education, outreach and development projects.
+Check what has and hasn’t worked for previous astro4dev projects, as well as a literature based library of evidence for STEM education, outreach and development projects.
 It’s important to think of this before starting the project, so we can plan measures that will tell us if our projects have succeeded or not.

 2.F Who are my possible development partners?